delphix/dcs-for-azure-templates/dcsazure_AzureSQL_MI_to_AzureSQL_MI_discovery_pl/README.md

 * `P_SOURCE_DATABASE` - String - This is the database in Azure SQL MI that may contain sensitive data
 * `P_SOURCE_SCHEMA` - String - This is the schema within the above source database that may contain sensitive data
-* `P_REDISCOVER` - This is a Bool that specifies if we should re-execute the data discovery dataflow for previously discovered files that have not had their schema modified (default `true`)
+* `P_REDISCOVER` - This is a Bool that specifies if we should re-execute the data discovery dataflow for previously discovered tables that have not had their schema modified (default `true`)